cottoncammy/disquark/README.md

 ## Kotlin API

 DisQuark provides a (WIP) [idiomatic Kotlin API]() for users who prefer to develop their Discord applications in Kotlin.
-The API provides Kotlin DSLs as alternatives to public Java builders and offers translations of SmallRye Mutiny semantics to Coroutine semantics.
+The API provides Kotlin DSLs as alternatives to public Java builders and offers extension methods to translate SmallRye Mutiny constructs to Coroutine constructs.

 ## API Status